-Pre-visits for school groups are available for public, private, and charter schools (30 minutes).
+Pre-visits for school groups are available for public, private, and charter schools within the State College Area School District (30 minutes).

 The following experiences are available for classes or groups.
-Please allow 30 minutes for each tour and provide one approved teacher or adult attendant for every 10 children that visit the museum.
+Please allow 30 minutes for each tour and provide one approved teacher or adult attendant for every ten children that visit the museum.